tejo-lakshmi/Online-Voting-System/README.md

 2.Adding voter details like: [ can be only done by admin]

-Name
+Name,
-Age
+Age,
-Gender
+Gender,
-Password
+Password,
-Election he/she wants to vote for
+Election he/she wants to vote for,

 3.Editing voter details [ can be done only by admin]